top of page

 We now know that 90% of serotonin (the neurotransmitter responsible for happiness) is produced in the gut.
 The microbiome (the trillions of bacteria in our digestive system) directly influences brain function.

-Probiotic-rich foods (like kimchi, kefir, and yogurt) have been linked to lower rates of depression and anxiety.
+• Probiotic-rich foods (like kimchi, kefir, and yoghurt) have been linked to lower rates of depression and anxiety.

 6. Expressive Arts Therapy: Healing Through Creation